balgula-aishu/HuggingFace_AI/README.md

 I built a web app that instantly identifies food items from local images and validates them using the Hugging Face AI API.
-It ensures fast, accurate results by combining local mapping with AI inference, showcasing my skills in front-end development and AI integration.
+It ensures fast, accurate results by combining local mapping with AI inference, by using html,css and javascript showcasing my skills in front-end development and AI integration.